Uranium Dicarbide SDS

 • Chemical Family: Metal Carbides

-• Appearance: UC is usually a dull, dark charcoal gray or flat, black-colored powder or chunks with no detectable odor. spontaneously in air.
+• Appearance: UC is usually a dull, dark charcoal gray, or flat, black-colored powder or chunks with no detectable odor.

 • Molecular Weight: 262.05